-Based in Brisbane, Queensland, the (NHVR) is Australia’s independent Regulator for all vehicles over 4.5 tonnes of Gross Vehicle Mass.
+Based in Brisbane, Queensland, the (NHVR) is Australia’s independent regulator for all vehicles over 4.5 tonnes of Gross Vehicle Mass.
 The organisation administers one set of laws under the Heavy Vehicle National Law (HVNL) and delivers a range of services under this regulatory framework.

-Transitioning to the National Heavy Vehicle Regulator
+Services transferred to the National Heavy Vehicle Regulator

 By assuming responsibility for HVIS, the NHVR will have a more complete view of the NSW fleet, which will better enable an integrated risk-based approach to compliance.
 Customers will benefit by only having to engage with a single regulator, compliance and inspection regime.